strawberrykoala/cutout/BUILD.md

 ### Why the JS files aren't ES modules

-The files under `src/js/` all share one global scope on purpose, the same way the old single `<script>` block did. `build.js` concatenates them **in the exact order listed in `src/js/manifest.json`** — it does not resolve `import`/`export`.
+The files under `src/js/` all share one global scope on purpose. `build.js` concatenates them **in the exact order listed in `src/js/manifest.json`** — it does not resolve `import`/`export`.
 This was a deliberate choice: converting ~2,400 lines of tightly-coupled canvas/editor code to real ES modules means tracking every cross-reference between sections by hand, which is a good way to introduce a subtle bug in code with no automated test coverage.
-Concatenation is boring and safe, and it's what got this migration verified byte-for-byte against the working file you started with.

 If you want real modules later (so a bundler can tree-shake, or so your editor can jump to definitions across files), that's a good follow-up